 Most commercial kitchens rely on their equipment to be able to prepare large quantities of food daily.
 If a restaurant can seat 130 people, and they turn their tables once in an evening, the kitchen would need to produce over 260 orders.
 And that’s not even looking at how many courses!

 Your average home dishwasher would be unable to cope with this volume.
 Firstly it will take 2 hours to finish washing one cycle, and that is without considering the volume of the dishes to be washed.
 It is for this reason, that the average commercial dishwashing cycle is only 3 minutes long!
 However, the workflow into and out of the dishwasher is equally important, and getting the design right will ensure clean crockery and cutlery are always available.

 Cleaning methods differ quite a bit between commercial and home cooking equipment.

 You might think that your home kitchen is sparkling clean, but there are many hidden surfaces and spaces for spilt liquid and food to end up.
 Commercial cooking equipment needs to be kept to a higher standard of cleanliness.
 As such, certain parts of industrial appliances are easier to get to for the required daily cleaning regimes.

 Home cooking equipment usually doesn’t require that you open it up or move it around to clean it.
 Restaurant kitchens allow for cleaning all around appliances so that all spillages are cleared away.

 Need Commercial Cooking Equipment for Your Kitchen?

 Caterware Connection offers a variety of high-quality commercial catering equipment and design.
-We can supply and install equipment for restaurants, boarding houses, retirement homes, bakeries, and more.
+We can supply and install equipment for restaurants, retirement homes, bakeries, remote sites, and more.

-If you want to talk to us about adding cooking equipment to your kitchen, get in contact.
+If you want to talk to us about adding cooking equipment to your kitchen, talk to us.